A Proven, Repeatable Change Management Model for Change Managers and Project Teams

 The first thing you need to do when you are brought in to support a project is to ramp up on your change tasks and the project you are supporting.
 This will involve meeting with the Program Lead, Project Manager(s), Sponsors, and other stakeholders.

-You will also want to begin drafting out the change management tasks and deliverables that will be part of your overall change management plan.
+You will also want to begin drafting out the change management tasks and deliverables for managing change management that will be part of your overall change management plan.
 This is just a rough draft at this point.
 It helps to use a standard change management workflow template with pre-populated tasks that you can edit as needed per project.

 The goal at this first step is to understand the scope, scale, magnitude, timeline, WIIFM (“What’s in it for me” for impacted users), and overall objectives of the program.
 This knowledge then allows you to effectively determine how to conduct your change management assessments that are critical to developing your change plans and increasing your successes.